dumindagamage/Home-Value-Analysis/README.md

     * Streamlit app development and README creation.

 ### Challenges & Strategies
-* Data Skewness & Quality: Addressed significant right-skewness in the target variable (price) by applying Log Transformations to improve model performance.
+* **Data Skewness & Quality:** Addressed significant right-skewness in the target variable (price) by applying Log Transformations to improve model performance.
 Mitigated data quality issues, such as the erroneous "33-bedroom" outlier, through rigorous cleaning and domain-aware filtering.
-* Computational Constraints: Overcame performance bottlenecks during Random Forest Hyperparameter Tuning on local hardware (laptop) by optimizing the feature set and prioritizing RandomizedSearchCV over exhaustive grid searches to balance accuracy with training time.
+* **Computational Constraints:** Overcame performance bottlenecks during Random Forest Hyperparameter Tuning on local hardware (laptop) by optimizing the feature set and prioritizing RandomizedSearchCV over exhaustive grid searches to balance accuracy with training time.

 ### Future Learning
-* Advanced Modeling: I plan to explore Gradient Boosting algorithms (XGBoost, LightGBM) to potentially surpass the performance of the Random Forest model.
+* **Advanced Modeling:** I plan to explore Boosting algorithms (XGBoost, etc..) to potentially surpass the performance of the Random Forest model and dig deeper into hyper-parameter tuning.
-* Advanced Statistical Analysis: Aim to deepen expertise in Statistical Inference, specifically mastering the application of complex Parametric vs. Non-Parametric tests
+* **Advanced Statistical Analysis:** Aim to deepen expertise in Statistical Inference, specifically mastering the application of complex Parametric vs. Non-Parametric tests.

 ## Deployment
-* The App live link is: https://YOUR_APP_NAME.streamlit.com/
+* The App live link is: https://house-price-analysis-kcha.streamlit.app/

 To run this project locally, follow these steps: